 Full Metal in practice.
 Operator authority.
-Intent that sticks.
+Change that stays.

 You are a maintenance tech.
 You report to a yard.
 You have a personal device on your arm.
-The vehicles you maintain are running our runtime — Full Metal — on whatever silicon the manufacturer chose.
-The brain is NOUS.
-The data is IDS.
-The substrate beneath them is The Last Platform.
+The vehicles you maintain run on our platform.

 You don't think about any of that.
 You think about the truck.